Care homes have a rep for being costly – in fact, 91% of UK care seekers think that care homes are expensive!

 If you have been assessed as needing care but you would prefer to stay in your home for now, there may be alternative options for you.
 Live-in Care and personal care services are often cheaper and can help you or your loved one out with day-to-day tasks.

 Live in Care is a preferable options for some people and their families.

 We hope you now have a good idea of what different care homes around the UK tend to cost.
-We understand that finances can be very stressful, which is why Lottie are here to help take the pressure off.
+We understand that finances can be very stressful, which is why we’re here to help take the pressure off.

-We have your back every step of the way when you’re choosing your care home and working out your potential care home costs.
+We have your back every step of the way when you’re choosing your care home and working out how much care could potentially cost.

-We’ll make sure that you find a great care home to suit you, all at an affordable price for your budget.
+We’ll make sure that you find a great care home at an affordable price.
 Contact one of Lottie’s care experts today to start your care home journey.

-Use our amazing care home search tool to find local care homes, or use one of the popular location links below to discover some fantastic care home in your area:
+Use our handy care home search tool to find local care homes, or use one of the popular location links below to discover some fantastic care homes in your area: